 Gum disease is an infection that develops as a result of a bacterial buildup in your mouth.
 Bacteria irritate your sensitive gum tissue, which triggers an inflammatory response from your immune system.
 This causes the gums to become red and swollen.
-Without treatment, gum disease worsens over time and can leave you faced with gum recession and tooth loss.
+Without treatment, gum disease worsens over time and can leave you faced with gum recession and tooth loss, which could force you to need more restorative care such as dental implants.
 While gum disease starts in your mouth, advanced stages of the condition can impact your overall health.
 North Atlanta Family Dentistry can help.

 While the early stages of gum disease may only affect your gums, advanced stages can affect your jawbone and your overall health.
 When your gums are swollen, they eventually start pulling away from your teeth.
 This leads to the formation of periodontal pockets.
 Bacteria fall into these pockets, which continue to grow deeper as the condition worsens.
 Eventually, the bacteria reach your jawbone and periodontal ligaments, causing these supporting structures to weaken.

 Bacteria can also enter into your bloodstream, where it begins to travel throughout your body.
 The bacteria trigger an inflammatory response from your immune system, which causes your blood vessels to swell.
 This restricts your blood flow, which can increase your blood pressure.
 Blocked arteries affect your heart, which can cause a heart attack.
 Bacteria in the heart can also infect the lining, causing a condition known as endocarditis.